rdimaio/eliza-py/README.md

 You: [type something]
 ```

-## Example conversation (using the same inputs as the original paper, p.
-1-2)
+## Example conversation (using the same inputs as the original paper, pp. 1-2)
 ```
 You: Men are all alike.
 Eliza: In what way?